 Radiotherapy treats cancer by using high-energy rays to destroy the tumour cells, while doing as little harm as possible to normal cells.
-Newer ways of giving radiotherapy are designed to limit the amount given to healthy brain tissue.
+Newer ways of giving radiotherapy to the brain are designed to limit the damage to healthy brain tissue.

-- after surgery if not all of the tumour was removed
+- after surgery if a tumour cannot be completely removed

 - after surgery to reduce the risk of the tumour coming back

 - with chemotherapy if you have a high-grade glioma

 - if a tumour comes back.